kdps/kotlin_learn/Huawei.md

 Attempt to invoke virtual method 'int com.huawei.lcagent.client.LogCollectManager.getUserType()' on a null object reference
 ```

-Type below message on call dialog window of cellphone
+Type the below message on call dialog window of cellphone

 ```
 *#*#2846579#*#*